shassard/for-elasticsearch-docs/docs/sql/index.md

 ## About the elasticsearch-sql plugin

-SQL uses an improved version of the [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) plugin, which translates SQL to the Elasticsearch query DSL.
+SQL uses an enhanced version of the [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) plugin, which translates SQL to the Elasticsearch query DSL.
 For supported SQL features, see [Operations](operations).

 ## User interfaces